 Not all Agile frameworks are meant to be strictly designed to follow a certain step-by-step process.
 Crystal methodology is one such framework that promotes an adaptive work approach, less documentation or reporting, and focuses more on people and collaboration.

-The Crystal Method is the brainchild of an American computer scientist Alister Cockburn who developed this framework for IBM in 1991.
+The Crystal Method is the brainchild of American computer scientist Alister Cockburn who developed this framework for IBM in 1991.
 And the idea behind the methodology is to have a safe and human-centric work ecosystem that can be changed to suit the team’s specific needs.

 Therefore, he introduced a flexible set of rules to categorize the tasks as per the risk to human life.
 Each category of task is broken into color groups (crystal family) so that the complexity of product development can be controllable with team growth.